moloch--/reasonably-secure-electron/README.md

 Take for example the recent [checkm8 iPhone Boot ROM](https://github.com/axi0mX/ipwndfu) exploit.
 At the time of writing, the market capitalization of Apple is about $1 Trillion USD, so I think it's safe to assume Apple as a company has the resources to hire some of the most talented security engineers in the industry.
 Futhermore, Apple has repeatedly committed to protecting user privacy and due to the large revenue stream that is the AppStore, has a financial interest in protecting the security of the iPhone ecosystem.
 Yet flaws are found in one of the most security critical components.
 We as an industry have yet to discover a method for 'absolute security,' there is in existence no _practical example_ of a perfectly secure, even moderately complex, application (at least that I'm aware of, hell even [djbdns](https://en.wikipedia.org/wiki/Djbdns) had/has bugs).
 There are of course examples of "perfect security" in a vacuum, one needs look no further than the [one time pad](https://en.wikipedia.org/wiki/One-time_pad), but these are of course not _practical solutions_ in the real world.

 Our only recourse is to is to add to the time and resources necessary to complete an attack.
 To that end, we have one major advantage: we get to stack the deck.

+## Part 2 - Reasonably Secure

+In this repository you'll find my functional example of a reasonably secure Electron application pattern.
+Based on my personal preference, the example application uses Angular and TypeScript.
+However, everything in this post is also equally applicable to React if that is your preference.
+I highly recommend selecting one of these two frameworks for reasons discussed below.

 ### Stacking the Deck